Thomas Sieverts: Career

 Sieverts studied architecture and urban design in Stuttgart, Liverpool, and Berlin between 1955 and 1962.
-He became an assistant lecturer at the Technical University of Berlin.
+He became an assistant lecturer at Technische Universität Berlin.
 In 1965 he formed the "Freie Planungsgruppe Berlin", becoming Professor of Urban Design at the Berlin University of the Arts, between 1967 and 1970.
 He was briefly a guest professor in the Urban Design Program at the Graduate School of Design, Harvard University, Cambridge, Massachusetts.
-He was the Professor of Urban Design at the Technische Universität Darmstadt from 1971 to 1999, and worked also as a Professor at the School of Town Planning, University of Nottingham, from 1984 to 1989.
+He was the Professor of Urban Design at the Technische Universität Darmstadt from 1971 to 1999, and worked also as a professor at the School of Town Planning, University of Nottingham, from 1984 to 1989.
 He served as Scientific Director for the International Building Exhibition (IBA), Emscher Park, Gelsenkirchen from 1989 to 1994, and Fellow at the Institute of Advanced Studies, Berlin from 1995 to 1996.

 He is a partner in S.K.A.T., Architekten und Stadtplaner, which began in 2000.